Every week, I pay respect to the household deity.

 Acceptable options in front of the TV are limited.
 Yogurt, apple sauce, fruit, maybe cheese.
 Crackers?
 Ah.
 I don’t think so.
 Crackers crumble into crumbs.

-Of course, I couldn’t have foreseen that night that the mess will turned out to be a glass of Sprite that fell off the table—I saw it happen right in front of my eyes, an epic slow-motion moment—and shattered on the freshly mopped kitchen floor.
+Of course, I couldn’t have foreseen that night that the mess will turn out to be a glass of Sprite that fell off the table—I saw it happen right in front of my eyes, an epic slow-motion moment—and shattered on the freshly mopped kitchen floor.

 “Mommy not happy.”